dotnet/machinelearning-samples/docs/STYLE-GUIDELINES.md

-# Style Guidelines for ML.NET Samples
+# Structure Guidelines for ML.NET Samples

 This section provides guidelines for creating or updating the samples at the [ML.NET samples GitHub repo](https://github.com/dotnet/machinelearning-samples).